 Making and managing money for the support and sustenance of oneself and one’s family is a necessary and worthy goal.
 But such a goal ideally is held in concert with a mindful awareness of those less fortunate or without a voice, including nature.

-Millenia ago, the Jewish sage Hillel stated "If I am not for myself, who is for me?
+Over two thousands years ago, the Jewish sage Hillel stated "If I am not for myself, who is for me?
 And being only for myself, what am I?
 And if not now, when?”
 This quote goes to the delicate balance humans must play integrating caring for oneself and caring for the broader global community.
 And it reminds us that there is no better time than the present to start living this precept.

 For the same reasons that consumers buy Fair Trade chocolate, organic food or other products that minimize harm to the environment and workers, people are growing in their desire to align their investment portfolios with their values.
 Pearl Wealth is committed to the diligence and implementation of investment strategies by which clients can earn market rate returns while doing the least harm and the most good for stakeholders with less power.